 Wisconsin Childhood Lead

-These reports include the number of Wisconsin children
+childhood lead poisoning in Wisconsin include the number of children

 tested and poisoned and number of cases (level of lead in blood requires

 intervention) at age one, age two, ages zero to five and for three to five